 Building capability and confidence across varied terrain

 Developing hiking skills is about more than fitness or experience.
-It is about building the practical capability and judgement needed to move safely and efficiently through different environments and conditions.
+It is about building the practical judgement needed to move safely and efficiently through different environments.

 Read more →Assess your hiking skill level and match it to Australia’s official AWTGS grades.
 Learn to choose the right trails for a safe, enjoyable bushwalking adventure.